-- Are procedures clearly marked in the area work is to be performed?
+- Are procedures marked in the area work is to be performed?

-- Are emergency exits, equipment, and phone numbers clearly marked?
+- Are emergency exits, equipment, and phone numbers marked?

 Lack of adequate precautionary information can also lead to lawsuits, heavy OSHA citations, and days away from work.
 Increase sign and label visibility with a combination of floor markings.

 Be a Leader in Safety Communication